tomhudak/tomhudak.github.io/_posts/2021-11-25-create-a-digital-clock-from-scratch-with-scroll-phat-and-raspberry-pi.md

 Although this guide focuses on the above display, the process to set up a very popular [16x2 LCD Display](https://components101.com/displays/16x2-lcd-pinout-datasheet) is quite similar.

+One reason I've made this guide is to have this years later when I'm going to use this display again for something else.
+Also hoping that it can help others who would like to set something similar up.
+For similar reasons I've created a guide to [Spin down HDD in Raspberry Pi](https://tomhudak.github.io/blog/2019-01-24-spin-down-hdd-with-raspberry-pi-using-hd-idle/).

 As an example I am going to set up a clock on the display that is scrolling infinitely.

 I am using a Raspberry Pi 2 with a Raspbian based distro ([OSMC](https://osmc.tv/)) installed on it.